AgentSquare: Automatic LLM Agent Search in Modular Design Space: AgentSquare Framework

 Given the vast solution space of MoLAS, relying solely on prompt rewriting leads to a limited exploration confined to the neighbor of the initial state.
 To expand the exploration space, we propose leveraging LLMs as a \emph{self-adaptive proposer}, which iteratively reason to identify promising module combinations with accumulated experience beyond the original agent configuration.
 Denote the initial agent of the recombination phase as $A_r^0 = (P_0,R_0,T_0,M_0)$, where $P_0 \in \mathbb{P}, R_0 \in \mathbb{R}, T_0 \in \mathbb{T}, M_0 \in \mathbb{M}$.
 The module combination proposer LLM $\pi_{\theta}$ incorporates targeted task description $d$, existing module pools $\{\mathbb{P}, \mathbb{R}, \mathbb{T}, \mathbb{M}\}$ and the performance experience of searched module combinations $\mathbb{E}$ to propose promising new agents $A_r$:

-The meta-prompt used for module recombination is presented in Figure~\ref{app:module-level1}.
 Based on the initial agent configuration $A_r^0$, the LLM proposes $N$ offspring $\{A_r^1,A_r^2,...,A_r^N\}$ by replacing certain modules of $A_r^0$ with alternatives from the module pool.
 For instance, a possible solution could be $(P_0,R^{'},T_0,M_0)$, where $R^{'} \in \mathbb{R}$ is a different reasoning module selected from the module pool.
 Then, the created $N$ new agents are evaluated with a performance predictor $\pi_p$ (detail in Seciton~\ref{section:pp}) and the best one goes to the next episode as initialization.